Manage your bill for Atlassian Access

 |Bitbucket||Any managed account|

-If a user does not have access to any Atlassian Access-supported product in the above table, they'll be excluded from your Atlassian Access bill.
+If a user does not have access to any Atlassian Access-supported product in the above table, or if they are Statuspage users, they'll be excluded from your Atlassian Access bill.

 For example, if a user's account is only used to access Statuspage or Atlassian Community, with no licence to access any products in the table above, they will not be a billable user for Atlassian Access.
 Note that an organization admin is still able to manage the user's account from the 'Managed accounts' screen.